 Jesus is being portrayed through this interpretation (and I will absolutely continue to call it that because that is what it is), as one who does not care about the lives involved.
 If, for example, the second marriage produced children and the first marriage didn't and the husband were to divorce returning to the first, you are now dealing with children whose father is not in the home and all the drama that goes along with that.

-I don't think you will see anyone on this thread saying that Jesus doesn't care about any of the people affected by adulterous remarriages----those committing the adultery, the children of all involved, and the spouses who are forsaken.
+I don’t think you will see anyone on this thread saying that Jesus doesn’t care about any of the people affected by adulterous remarriages—-those committing the adultery, the children of all involved, and the spouses who are forsaken.
 The Lord certainly cares for everyone in such situations.
-The fact of the issue is that Jesus cares SO much, even for the sinner, that instead of having them stoned for their "crimes", He extends Grace and the ability to forsake their sins.
+The fact of the issue is that Jesus cares SO much, even for the sinner, that instead of having them stoned for their “crimes”, He extends Grace and the ability to forsake their sins.
 How much more love could one ask for?
 He even requires those who have been hurt by sin to forgive the offenders in such situations.
 I know of many spouses who have been left.
-Their covenant spouse is off with someone else committing adultery, yet the deserted one prays for not only their spouse to forsake their sin, but also they pray for the other person who is also "lost in sin".........praying that the Lord bless them with repentance and restoration to the Lord.
+Their covenant spouse is off with someone else committing adultery, yet the deserted one prays for not only their spouse to forsake their sin, but also they pray for the other person who is also “lost in sin”………praying that the Lord bless them with repentance and restoration to the Lord.
 I have a friend who even befriended the woman who committed adultery with her husband.
-She extended the love of the Lord to the woman.........and the woman took notice of this.
+She extended the love of the Lord to the woman………and the woman took notice of this.
 That is the love of Christ, Promise.
 The love of Christ rescues us from our sins, it does not allow us to stay in our sins.
-That is a very grave deception of this day........
+That is a very grave deception of this day……..

 It appears to me from what you have stated above concerning those who have children vs. those who do not, that the children to you are the deciding factor on whom a person should stay with.
 The thing is that the Lord does not see it this way.
-The covenant is what is the determining factor to the Lord---the covenant HE entered into and the one He ratified (by joining 2 into 1).
-The only way the covenant is broken/dissolved is through the death of one of the "signers"----Rom.
+The covenant is what is the determining factor to the Lord—the covenant HE entered into and the one He ratified (by joining 2 into 1).
+The only way the covenant is broken/dissolved is through the death of one of the “signers”—-Rom.
 7:2-3, I Cor.
 7:39.
 I want to ask you how you would then handle this situation (HYPOTHETICAL) since you take the position that children determine the legitimacy of a marriage: a man and woman are married, they have no children.
 The man goes out and has an extramarital affair for many years.
 In that relationship he has 3 children.
 The wife finds out about it and demands the man leave that relationship.
 What should the man do?

 First of all she not divorced him for his affairs so he is still legally bound.
 Secondly, he has not married the second.
 Those were the terms of my discussion.
 In the situation you have posted, obviously the man would need to stop his adultery.
 Unfortunately those children will suffer a great deal.

 Exactly, the children will suffer.
 Why?
-Because those involved did not follow the Lord, but their own desires........and so it goes with those who put away their spouses and join themselves into adulterous unions.
-The destruction is great in the lives of all involved----even if they can't see it yet.
+Because those involved did not follow the Lord, but their own desires……..and so it goes with those who put away their spouses and join themselves into adulterous unions.
+The destruction is great in the lives of all involved—-even if they can’t see it yet.
 Again, I notice that you put much weight on a divorce dissolving a marriage, hence if one is not divorced, the adultery is not ok.
-However, those ideas do not line up with Jesus' words on the matter.
-He spoke of those who DO put away their spouses and take to themselves another---THEY are guilty of adultery too, yet you feel they can stay in that.
+However, those ideas do not line up with Jesus’ words on the matter.
+He spoke of those who DO put away their spouses and take to themselves another—THEY are guilty of adultery too, yet you feel they can stay in that.
 Why the difference, Promise?
 Do you hold that Jesus accepts a piece of paper as dissolving a marriage, even though He said He does not?

 ...and this is my point.
 The people are not the factor but rather the law and I never said the children determine the "legitimacy of the marriage".

-The Lord determines the legitimacy of a marriage and He has spoken about the nature of a second union while one has a living spouse---it is adultery, not a marriage joined by God.
+The Lord determines the legitimacy of a marriage and He has spoken about the nature of a second union while one has a living spouse—it is adultery, not a marriage joined by God.

 If the first wife chooses to divorce him however, and he marries the mother of his 3 children, I would not then go in and call this second marriage adulterous, demanding he divorce her and try to go back to the first and if that marriage can't be reconciled, he should stay single not being able to be honorable and marry this woman with his 3 children.